Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 ## Referral Programs

-Referral Programs are a great way to incentivize both new and existing customers.
-Referrals can help you drive engagement, increase word-of-mouth around your brand, and drive down customer acquisition costs.
+<p class="intro">Referral Programs are a great way to incentivize both new and existing customers.
+Referrals can help you drive engagement, increase word-of-mouth around your brand, and drive down customer acquisition costs.</p>

 ### How to setup a Referral Program